Herbert Kitchener, 1st Earl Kitchener: Strategy

 With the Russians being pushed back from Poland, Kitchener thought the transfer of German troops west and a possible invasion of Britain were increasingly likely.
 He told the War Council (14 May) that he was not willing to send the New Armies overseas.
 He wired French (16 May 1915) that he would send no more reinforcements to France until he was clear the German line could be broken but sent two divisions at the end of May to please Joffre, not because he thought a breakthrough possible.
 He had wanted to conserve his New Armies to strike a knockout blow in 1916–17, but by the summer of 1915 realised that high casualties and a major commitment to France were inescapable.
 "Unfortunately we have to make war as we must, and not as we should like" as he told the Dardanelles Committee on 20 August 1915.

+King George V reviews the 36th (Ulster) Division at Aldershot, 30 September 1915.
+Lord Kitchener rides in the centre of the three riders behind him, with Major General Oliver Nugent, GOC 36th Division, to Kitchener's right.

 At an Anglo-French conference at Calais (6 July) Joffre and Kitchener, who was opposed to "too vigorous" offensives, reached a compromise on "local offensives on a vigorous scale", and Kitchener agreed to deploy New Army divisions to France.
 An inter-Allied conference at Chantilly (7 July, including Russian, Belgian, Serb and Italian delegates) agreed on coordinated offensives.
 However, Kitchener now came to support the upcoming Loos offensive.
 He travelled to France for talks with Joffre and Millerand (16 August).
 The French leaders believed Russia might sue for peace (Warsaw had fallen on 4 August).
 Kitchener (19 August) ordered the Loos offensive to proceed, despite the attack being on ground not favoured by French or Haig (then commanding First Army).
 The Official History later admitted that Kitchener hoped to be appointed Supreme Allied Commander.
 Basil Liddell Hart speculated that this was why he allowed himself to be persuaded by Joffre.
 New Army divisions first saw action at Loos in September 1915.